secureCodeBox/secureCodeBox/scanners/zap-advanced/docs/README.DockerHub-Scanner.md

   -a API_KEY, --api-key API_KEY
                         The ZAP API Key used to call the ZAP API.
   -c CONFIG_FOLDER, --config-folder CONFIG_FOLDER
-                        The path to a local folder containing the additional ZAP configuration YAMLs used to configure OWASP ZAP.
+                        The path to a local folder containing the additional ZAP configuration YAMLs used to configure ZAP.
   -t TARGET, --target TARGET
-                        The target to scan with OWASP ZAP.
+                        The target to scan with ZAP.
   -o OUTPUT_FOLDER, --output-folder OUTPUT_FOLDER
                         The path to a local folder used to store the output files, eg. the ZAP Report or logfiles.
   -r XML,XML-plus,JSON,JSON-plus,HTML,HTML-plus,MD, --report-type XML,XML-plus,JSON,JSON-plus,HTML,HTML-plus,MD
-                        The OWASP ZAP Report Type.
+                        The ZAP Report Type.
 ```

 ## Community